 - How busy are they?

 This is a pivotal issue you need to address.
 You see, if they manage too many properties, chances are that they won’t be able to give you their full attention.
 One of the side-effects of this is the fact that the turnaround on email responses may be longer than you would want.
-Nonetheless, if they don’t have much work, this may indicate that they either lack experience or reputation in the field.
+Nonetheless, if they don’t have much work, this may indicate that they either lack experience or a reputation in the field.
 In other words, you want them to be busy but not so busy that you aren’t a priority.
 Also, getting top providers of this service usually costs quite a bit, which means that you may have a serious financial issue to resolve, as well.

 - Training for strata committee members

 The strata committee is one of the most important governing bodies within the strata.
-A good strata manager will provide training and education to members of the committee in order to ensure that everything runs as smoothly as possible.
+A good strata manager will provide training and education to members of the committee to ensure that everything runs as smoothly as possible.
 Also, this will strengthen the overall quality of communication, seeing as how the strata committee will be able to speak to strata manager (or management) with greater efficiency and clarity, using adequate and accurate terminology.

 Hiring a strata manager is probably a mandatory move for any organization determined to invest in a strata property.
 First, it is a complex residential property investment that requires in-person management.
 Second, it’s too valuable of an asset, to be left to layman management.
 The key thing is ensuring the satisfaction of residents (unit owners), profitability, and legality of the entire endeavor.
 Without a professional strata manager, this can be harder than it seems.

-Emily Miller, guest blogger, writing about life-work related topics.
+Emily Miller, guest blogger, writing about life-work-related topics.
 Passionate about home improvement and interior design.